Universal enveloping algebra of a pair of compatible Lie brackets

-Let $X$ be a well-ordered set and let $X^*$ denote the set of all words in the alphabet~$X$.
+Let $(X,<)$ be a well-ordered set and let $X^*$ denote the set of all words in the alphabet~$X$.
 Suppose that $X^*$ is well-ordered, moreover, $u<v$ implies $w_1uw_2<w_1vw_2$ for all $w_1,w_2\in X^*$, such ordering is called monomial.
-We will use only deg-lex ordering, in which two words are compared firstly by the degree and then lexicographically.
-For this, we need initially some order on~$X$.
-Given an element $f$ from the free associative algebra $\As(X)$, by $\bar{f}$ we mean its leading word.
+We will use only deg-lex ordering, in which two words first are compared by the degree and then lexicographically.
+Given a~nonzero element $f$ from the free associative algebra $\As(X)$, by $\bar{f}$ we mean its leading word.

-Given a monomial ordering $<$ on $X^*$ and two monic polynomials $f,g$, we define two kind of compositions:
+Given a monomial ordering $<$ on $X^*$ and two monic polynomials $f,g$, we define two kinds of compositions:

 (i) If $w$ is a word such that $w = \bar{f} b = a\bar{g}$ for some $a,b\in X^*$ with $|\bar{f}|+|\bar{g}| > |w|$, then the polynomial $(f,g)_w := fb - ag$ is called the intersection composition of $f$ and $g$ with respect to $w$.